sophienyaa/NodeRenogy/README.md

 [Install]
 WantedBy=multi-user.target
 ```
-Note the `Environment=...` lines, set any configuration options here such as serial port, mqtt broker, interval, etc.
+Note the `Environment=...` lines, set any configuration options here such as serial port, MQTT broker, interval, etc.

 2. Name this file `noderenogy.service` and save it in `/etc/systemd/system`

-3. Run the following commands;
+3. Run the following commands:

   - To start the service: `systemctl start noderenogy`